Agnes of Kuenring

 Agnes of Kuenring (ca. 1236 - fl.
 1261), was an Austrian noble, courtier of Queen Margaret of Austria and mistress of her spouse, King Ottokar II of Bohemia.
 She was the first historically documented mistress of a Bohemian sovereign.

 Life

 Nothing is known about Agnes' early years.
-It is supposed that when Duchess Margaret of Austria married with Prince Přemysl Ottokar of Bohemia in 1252, she was part of her retinue as a lady-in-waiting.
+It is supposed that when Duchess Margaret of Austria married Prince Přemysl Ottokar of Bohemia in 1252, Agnes was part of Duchess Margaret's retinue as a lady-in-waiting.

-Described by the chroniclers as one of the most beautiful women in court, with short cut red hair (she was nicknamed Palcéřík for that), Agnes soon captivated the young Prince and, with around only 16 years old, she became his official mistress.
+Described by the chroniclers as one of the most beautiful women in court, with short cut red hair (which earned her the nickname Palcéřík), Agnes soon captivated the young Prince and, at around 16 years old, she became his official mistress.
 One year later, in 1253, Prince Přemysl Otakar succeeded his father as the King of Bohemia.

-Queen Margaret was much older than her husband and already barren.
-It is believed that she offered young Agnes to King Ottokar II as his mistress.
+Queen Margaret was 48 when they married, and no longer able to bear children.
+Some chronicles suggest that she offered young Agnes to King Ottokar II as his mistress.
 This story was described by the chronicler Přibík Pulkava of Radenín: